thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 2. Select the Examples Tab
 3. Navigate to Node-red-contrib-mqtt-sparkplug-plus, and select the Simple Device Example
 4. Deploy changes to Node-Red
-5. Press the "Send Metrics" Inject node to write metrics to the new device (You'll need a MQTT broker running on your local computer)
+5. Press the "Send Metrics" Inject node to write metrics to the new device (This will trigger a DBIRTH and NDATA first and pressed and a NDATA each time after that)

+ You'll need a MQTT broker running on your local computer

 ## Manual Configuration
 1. Drag a **mqtt sparkplug device** to the Node-Red Runtime.